Representable tangent structures for affine schemes: Background on tangent category theory

 \section{Background on tangent category theory}

-While we assume that the reader is familiar with tangent categories, in this section, if only to introduce notation and terminology, we recall the necessary background on tangent category theory.
-For an in-depth introduction to tangent categories, we refer the reader to \cite{cockett:tangent-cats, rosicky:tangent-cats, garner:embedding-theorem-tangent-cats}.
+In this section, we recall the necessary background on tangent category theory.
+Tangent categories were initially introduced by Rosick\'y in~\cite{rosicky:tangent-cats} and later on, generalized by Cockett and Cruttwell in~\cite{cockett:tangent-cats}.
+A tangent category is a categorical framework for differential geometry.
+In this regard, the objects of a tangent category should be interpreted as generalized geometric spaces and morphisms as smooth maps between these spaces.
+To support this intepretation, a tangent category comes equipped with an endofunctor $\T$, called the tangent bundle functor, which assigns to every generalized geometric space $M$ a new space $\T M$, interpeted as the tangent bundle of $M$, that is, the geometric space of all tangent vectors of $M$.
+A tangent category also has a list of natural transformations which make $\T$ into a proper tangent bundle functor.
+For an in-depth introduction to tangent categories, we refer the reader to~\cite{cockett:tangent-cats, rosicky:tangent-cats, garner:embedding-theorem-tangent-cats}.

-We assume that the reader is comfortable with basic notions of category theory, like functors, adjunction, (co)limits, and exponential objects.
+We assume that the reader is comfortable with basic concepts and notions of category theory, like functors, adjunction, (co)limits, and exponential objects.
 Ordinary categories are denoted by symbols such as $\X,\X'$.
 In a category $\X$, objects will be denoted by capital letters like $A,B,E,M,N$ and Hom sets by $\X(A,B)$, with morphisms denoted by lowercase letters $f,g\colon A\to B$.
-In this paper, we adopt functional composition, i.e., the composition of two morphisms $f\colon A\to B$ and $g\colon B\to C$ is denoted $g\o f$, instead of diagrammatic composition as used in other tangent category papers such as in \cite{cockett:tangent-cats}.
+In this paper, we adopt functional composition, that is, the composition of two morphisms $f\colon A\to B$ and $g\colon B\to C$ is denoted $g\o f$, instead of diagrammatic composition as is sometimes used in other tangent category papers such as in~\cite{cockett:tangent-cats}.